Hi and welcome to this restorative class.

 Bringing the tailbone towards the mat.

-Let's rock here left to right first,
+Let's rock your left to right first.

 Just to massage the back,

-Bring that nice relaxation in the back area.
+Relaxation in the back area.

 Inhale here.